Drift diving can be one of the most rewarding types of diving, but it does require certain precautions.

 If you’re doing a drift along an area with very strong currents, a reef hook can be a good backup.
-Reef hooks are controversial, but this has more to do with the “mis”-use of them then with the concept of the reef hook itself.
+Reef hooks are controversial, but this has more to do with the misuse of them than with the concept of the reef hook itself.
 A reef hook is useful for drift dives in the situation where you need to hold yourself at a given place while either waiting for the boat to arrive, or to wait for diver trailing behind.

 A Jon Line can be useful if you need to do a safety stop on a downline when diving with a large group of diver.
 The Jon Line allows you to attach yourself to the downline and stay at a distance from it, allowing for more divers on the same line.

 Quite a few organizations have drift diving courses, and these are a great place to start if you want to get into drift diving.
 Doing several dives with experienced drift divers can also help build your experience and skills.